briankimstudio/Adafruit_ImageReader/README.md

 # Display BMP file from SPIFFS on TFT display using ESP32

 This is a library for drawing BMP file from SPIFFS on TFT display.
 It is a modified version of https://github.com/adafruit/Adafruit_ImageReader.

-Just overwrite two files to exisiting library folder.
+If you have installed Adafruit_ImageReader library already, just overwrite two files to exisiting library folder.

 ```
 Adafruit_ImageReader.cpp